 There is one exception to the requirement that you have a water right.
 You do not need a water right if you take and use a small amount of water only for domestic purposes or use a small amount of water for commercial livestock watering purposes.
-However, you are required to register your use with the Division of Water Rights, notify the California Department of Fish and Game, and agree to follow conditions the Department of Fish and Game may set to protect fish and wildlife.
+However, you are required to register your use with the Division of Water Rights, notify the California Department of Fish and Wildlife, and agree to follow conditions the Department of Fish and Wildlife may set to protect fish and wildlife.
 The maximum use allowed under such a registration is 4,500 gallons per day for immediate use or 10 acre-feet per year for storage in a pond or reservoir.
 You cannot register to divert water from a stream if the Water Board has declared the stream to be fully appropriated.
 If you use more water than is allowed under a registration, or if you use a portion of the water for a purpose other than domestic purposes or livestock watering, and you do not already have a water right, you must apply for and receive a permit from the State Water Board’s Division of Water Rights before you can use water.

 You should not assume that you have a water right just because you have a water diversion or a dam on your property.
 You can check with the Division of Water Rights to determine if you have a water right permit, license, certificate or registration, or if someone has claimed a water right for your water project.

 Water is protected for the use and benefit of all Californians.
 California's waters cannot be owned by individuals, groups, businesses, or governmental agencies.
 But permits, licenses, and registrations give individuals and others the right to beneficially use reasonable amounts of water.